Fraction

+In mathematics a rational number is a number that can be represented by a fraction of the form a/b, where a and b are integers and b is not zero; the set of all rational numbers is commonly represented by the symbol $\mathbb{Q}$ or Q, which stands for quotient.
+The term fraction and the notation a/b can also be used for mathematical expressions that do not represent a rational number (for example $\textstyle \frac \sqrt 2 2$), or even do not represent any number (for example the rational fraction $\textstyle \frac 1 x$).

 Vocabulary

 In a fraction, the number of equal parts being described is the numerator (from numerātor, "counter" or "numberer"), and the type or variety of the parts is the denominator (from dēnōminātor, "thing that names or designates").
-As an example, the fraction 8/5 amounts to eight parts, each of which is of the type named "fifth".
+As an example, the fraction 8/5 amounts to eight parts, each of which is of the type named fifth.
 In terms of division, the numerator corresponds to the dividend, and the denominator corresponds to the divisor.

 Informally, the numerator and denominator may be distinguished by placement alone, but in formal contexts they are usually separated by a fraction bar.
 The fraction bar may be horizontal (as in 1/3), oblique (as in 2/5), or diagonal (as in 4/9).
 These marks are respectively known as the horizontal bar; the virgule, slash (US), or stroke (UK); and the fraction bar, solidus, or fraction slash.
-In typography, fractions stacked vertically are also known as "en" or "nut fractions", and diagonal ones as "em" or "mutton fractions", based on whether a fraction with a single-digit numerator and denominator occupies the proportion of a narrow en square, or a wider em square.
-In traditional typefounding, a piece of type bearing a complete fraction (e.g. 1/2) was known as a "case fraction", while those representing only part of fraction were called "piece fractions".
+In typography, fractions stacked vertically are also known as en or nut fractions, and diagonal ones as em or mutton fractions, based on whether a fraction with a single-digit numerator and denominator occupies the proportion of a narrow en square, or a wider em square.
+In traditional typefounding, a piece of type bearing a complete fraction (e.g. 1/2) was known as a case fraction, while those representing only parts of fractions were called piece fractions.

 The denominators of English fractions are generally expressed as ordinal numbers, in the plural if the numerator is not 1.
-(For example, 2/5 and 3/5 are both read as a number of "fifths".)
-Exceptions include the denominator 2, which is always read "half" or "halves", the denominator 4, which may be alternatively expressed as "quarter"/"quarters" or as "fourth"/"fourths", and the denominator 100, which may be alternatively expressed as "hundredth"/"hundredths" or "percent".
+(For example, 2/5 and 3/5 are both read as a number of fifths.)
+Exceptions include the denominator 2, which is always read half or halves, the denominator 4, which may be alternatively expressed as quarter/quarters or as fourth/fourths, and the denominator 100, which may be alternatively expressed as hundredth/hundredths or percent.